There was an error with your log in

 Beautiful landscapes of the Iya Valley seen during the cycling trip on Shikoku, Japan.

-• Day 6 begins with cycling out of the Iya Valley following the beautiful Yoshino River.
-After a final climb, you will arrive at the celebrated Konpira Shrine.
-After exploring the shrine, celebrate your achievements with your guide and fellow travelers.
+• The final day begins with cycling out of the Iya Valley following the beautiful Yoshino River.
+After a final climb, we will arrive at the celebrated Konpira Shrine!
+After exploring the shrine, celebrate with a drink and relax while you reflect on the past six days!
 You will later board a train to your airport and say goodbye to Japan or continue touring on your own.

 Meals: Breakfast and lunch